webmakaka/Microservices-with-Node-JS-and-React/Readme.md

 I am working in ubuntu linux 18.04.

-Minikube, Docker, Skaffold should be installed.
+Minikube, Kubectl, Docker, Skaffold should be installed.

 <br/>